Idearia/wp-tests/README.md

-A simple class to use PHPUnit tests in WordPress.
+A simple class to do PHPUnit tests in WordPress.

 # Usage